Mecha-Weasel/spittoon/FoF-Community-Server-List-Update.md

 3) Make a backup copy of the original/official client.dll file on your computer.
 Call is something like "client.official.dll".
 If you ever want/need to roll-back to the official version, you will have it handy.
 Just in case you "forget" to do this, there is also a backup copy in the GitHub.

-     On Windows, the "client.dll" file should be located here in this folder (unless you have intentionally installed it to an alternative location):
+     On Windows, this folder (unless you have intentionally installed it to an alternative location):

           C:\Program Files (x86)\Steam\steamapps\common\Fistful of Frags\fof\bin\

-     On Linux Mint, the "client.so" file it should be located here in this folder (unless you have intentionally installed it to an alternative location):
+     On Linux Mint, this folder (unless you have intentionally installed it to an alternative location):

           ~/.steam/debian-installation/steamapps/common/Fistful of Frags\fof\bin\